 Ultimately, this gives us a guideline for choosing tablet RAM:

-- 4GB is a better fit in most tablet cases.
+- 8GB is a better fit in most tablet cases.

-- 8GB if you plan to use a tablet as your primary PC.
+- 16GB if you plan to use a tablet as your primary PC.

 Remember, tablets are generally complementary devices that reside between your smartphone and your PC.
 If you’re leaning more toward a laptop replacement, buy a tablet configuration with the RAM you’d need for any other desktop or laptop.

-Most laptops come with 8GB of RAM, with entry-level offerings sporting 4GB and top-tier machines packing 16GB — even up to 32GB for the most powerful gaming notebooks.
+Most laptops come with 8GB of RAM, with top-tier machines packing 16GB — even up to 32GB for the most powerful gaming notebooks.
 As previously mentioned, tablet and laptop needs are converging, but most users feel comfortable running more complex programs on laptops, which means RAM has a more important role here.

-For something like a Chromebook, which mostly relies on cloud-based apps and provides very little storage space, you won’t need much in the way of RAM.
-We recommend opting for 4GB of RAM when buying a Chromebook, especially since you can now use the Google Play Store to download Android apps directly on your machine.
+For something like a Chromebook, which mostly relies on cloud-based apps and provides very little storage space, you won’t need much in the way of RAM and will be fine for 8GB of RAM when buying a Chromebook, especially since you can now use the Google Play Store to download Android apps directly on your machine.

-For Windows and MacOS, however, you should think about bumping that number up to a standard 8GB.
-Most of the best laptops come with 8GB for good reason.
+For Windows and MacOS, however, you should treat 8GB as a starting point and think about bumping that number up to 16GB.
+Most of the best laptops come with 16GB for good reason.
 Windows 10, for example, consumes around 2GB of RAM before you even open an application.
 If you are doing a lot of graphic design work or are planning on dabbling in some higher-end gaming, you may want to consider increasing that to 16GB.